Skip to main content

 80%

-• Gameplay is simple to pick up, with enjoyable boss fights that add variety to the experience.
+• Gameplay is simple to pick up, with enjoyable mechanics that allow for ship upgrades and customization, enhancing the overall experience.

 • The game suffers from repetitiveness, with a lack of variety in levels and music, leading to a monotonous experience.